Lodging in Yellowstone National Park has been in continuous development since the Park’s founding in 1872.

 Rarely, if ever, has a task of such magnitude and under such great disadvantages, been accomplished with such promptness, for with the season opened in 1911 only a few finishing touches were necessary on this—on of the most unique and artistic hotels in the world, with 375 rooms, 75 with private bath, its own electric light and ice plant, cold storage, steam laundry, vacuum cleaning system and electric elevator.

-It’s fair to say there was palpable hype surrounding the new Grand Canyon Hotel.
 John H. Raftery, editor of the Butte, MT Treasure State wrote a pamphlet for the Yellowstone Park Hotel Company on the facility, humbly named “A Miracle in Hotel Building: Being The Story of The Building of The New Canyon Hotel in Yellowstone Park.”

 Raftery praised highly the whole endeavor, from the men involved (“A Task for Titans” reads one section header) to the finished product, especially the lounge:

 The Lounge of the new Canyon Hotel in the Yellowstone National Park promises to become a famous favorite with the pleasure-seeking travelers of the world.
 I think there is nothing like it in Europe; certainly it has no counterpart in America for size, magnificence, spectacular impressiveness and practical comfort combined.

 Spending the day at this hotel is a pleasure.
 A cozy foyer, extensive lounge and capacious dining room are all elegantly furnished and of novel architecture.
 Adjoining the main building is the lounge, where concerts and dances are held.
 It is remarkable that so many miles from any railroad, hotels can be so well equipped as to rival the best city hostelries.